ssfivy/learning/dns/he/README.md

 # DNS experimentation with Hurricane Electric

-No automated shell scripts are available since this is somebody else's infrastructure.
+No automated "do everything" shell scripts are available since this is somebody else's infrastructure.

+Hurricane Electric provides a free no-frills DNS service which supports dynamic DNS and is supported by various tools, so it is good for experiments.
+For serious business use you may or may not want someone else with an explicit support contract.

 ## TTL Values
 When experimenting with changes, use very low TTL values e.g. 300 seconds,